EngeLab/EngeMetadata/README.md

 googledrive path as arguments and downloads, processes, and returns the metadata as a tibble.
 Precedence is resolved automatically and the metadata is expanded so that there is one entry per sample.

+## Adding non-standard metadata

+There is some limited functionality for adding metadata for non-standard datasets, e.g. datasets produced by other labs that don’t necessiarily conform well to the typical Enge lab setup.
+This can be achieved by substituting the value in the wells\_in\_plate key for the number of samples and, in addition, removing all columns from the Columns sheet.
+The current setup only allows for metadata associated with an entire experiment or individual samples (which can be annotated in the wells sheet).